JuliaPhysics/ThinFilmsTools.jl/README.md

 For the simulation of index of refraction mixtures, there is also available a database [RefractiveIndicesModels.jl](https://github.com/lnacquaroli/ThinFilmsTools.jl/wiki/RefractiveIndicesModels.jl) that contains several mixing rules for this.

+The [fit_curve_model](https://github.com/lnacquaroli/ThinFilmsTools.jl/wiki/FitCurveModel) allows fitting the spectral line shapes of different processes using a simple function.
+It supports three models for an arbitrary number of peaks: Gaussian, Lorentzian, and Voigtian.

 A bunch of functions and recipes are included ([PlottingTools.jl](https://github.com/lnacquaroli/ThinFilmsTools.jl/wiki/PlottingTools.jl)) for convenience to plot results from fit_tmm_optics, tmm_optics and three_omega.